wp-plugins/editorial-calendar/readme.txt

 1. See all of your posts and when they'll be posted.
 1. Drag and drop to change your post dates.
+1. Manage your drafts with our new drafts drawer.
 1. Quickedit post titles, contents, and times.
 1. Publish posts or manage drafts.
 1. Easily see the status of your posts.